EB Preference Categories

 The spouse and children under the age of 21 of the EB-2 holder may be admitted to the United States under E-21 and E-22 immigrant status.
 During the time that the worker and their spouse is applying for permanent resident status (green card status), the spouse is eligible to file an Employment Authorization Document (EAD).

-To be deemed internationally recognized as outstanding, the employee must meet at least two out of six of the following requirements:
+To be deemed internationally recognized as outstanding, the employee must meet at least two out of six of the following requirements for this EB preference category:

 - Major award for outstanding achievement in the field;